VasiL1X/ledger-live/apps/ledger-live-mobile/docs/llm_e2e_testing.md

 pnpm build:llm:deps
 ```

-### Android
+### Android Tests

 Verify you have an emulator [installed](https://developer.android.com/studio/run/managing-avds) and have that match the Detox `avdName` (currently 'Pixel_5_API_31') in the `detox.config.js` file.
-Be sure to make the device the correct architecture and system image (currently x86_64 if you are on an Intel mac and arm64_v8a if you are on an M1).
+Be sure to make the device the correct architecture and system image.
+Currently this is x86_64 if you are on an Intel mac and arm64_v8a if you are on an M1 Mac (\_info required for Windows and Linux\*).
+If you are on an Intel Mac, you must run `export CI=1` in the terminal session before

 - Build the apps
   - Debug: `pnpm mobile e2e:build -c android.emu.debug`